 - the precise definition of the subject of the contract by listing the general activities that the company will perform.

-In the paragraph on the subject of the contract, I would suggest to generally define the activities that each company should perform in the course of providing services.
+In the paragraph on the subject of the contract, I would suggest generally defining the activities that each company should perform in the course of providing services.
 Among them are certainly:

 - keyword analysis that requires customer approval;